timruhkopf/Codewars/Minesweeper/README.md

 open_**, **_mark_bomb_** and the **_state.setter_** methods are tightly intertwined and hardwired into the board.
 This way __any__ (!) information obtained is immediately and automatically recursively communiciated accross the board.

+Except for this communication strategy, that is hardwired into the very foundation of the board, all other Strategies are factored into separate classes according to the ['Strategy design pattern'][3].
+This way the  **_Game_** is not clutterd with solving strategies that go beyond the recursive pattern.
+The Algorithms are nicely separated from the board and can be switched easily on demand.

 ### Intertwined Solving Strategies

 Once the communication structure is in place, information must be generated.
 There are three strategies applied here: